Kazakhstan: Deadly clashes in Almaty protests | DW | 06.01.2022

 At least eight police and national guard troops have been killed in outbreaks of violence during the protests, according to the Interior Ministry.

-The government of Prime Minister Askar Mamin has resigned, and President Tokayev has declared a state of emergency in Almaty.
+The government of Prime Minister Askar Mamin has resigned, and President Tokayev has declared a nationwide state of emergency and imposed a curfew.

 Tokayev called the demonstrators "terrorist gangs" who were "undermining of the integrity of the state."